-In the table below, on the anticipated operating revenue for 2024/25 is estimated at R3.996 billion or R513.2 million (14.7%) more than the 2023/24 approved adjustments budget revenue of R3.482 billion.
+The table below shows that the anticipated operating revenue for 2025/26 is estimated at R4.288 billion or R165.8 million (9.2%) more than the 2024/25 approved adjustments budget revenue of R3.909 billion.

-The graph below depicts that Drakenstein's main operating revenue source is their service charges (electricity, water, refuse removal and sanitation charges) of R2.214 billion that represents 55.4% of operating revenue for the 2024/25 financial year.
-This source of revenue is projecting revenue of R3.450 billion by year five and R4.415 billion by year ten.
+The graph below depicts that Drakenstein's main operating revenue source is service charges (electricity, water, refuse removal, and sanitation charges) of R2.501 billion, which represents 58.5% of operating revenue for the 2025/26 financial year.
+This source of revenue is projecting revenue of R3.265 billion by year five and R4.262 billion by year ten.
 Trading services produces the much-needed profits to subsidise community services that cannot fully be funded through property rates.

-Electricity revenue is the bulk of this revenue representing 40.4% or R1.616 billion of operating revenue.
+Electricity revenue is the bulk of this revenue representing 42.6% or R1.824 billion of operating revenue.
 Electricity tariffs over the MTREF period increase at a slower rate than the bulk purchases from Eskom increase.

 The Municipality must be weary as this revenue source is under threat, due to the ongoing problem of load shedding, resulting in no usage when load shedding occurs and the movement of consumers to alternative off-grid energy sources - such as photovoltaic systems (solar panels) - as to secure their own supply of electricity.
-The prevalence of loadshedding with stages 5 and 6 applied in the recent months, has already required a downward adjustment of approximately R20.8 million, from the approved budget in May 2023 to the Adjustment budget in February 2024.
+Although the prevalence of loadshedding has decreased in the recent months, the threat of loadshedding still exists.
 To counter the revenue loss associated with consumers moving off-grid, the Municipality has already in prior years introduced a lower reselling rate for generated excess electricity back to the Municipality.
 The co-generated units will be credited against the units consumed, but not against the basic charges.
 Furthermore, the total co-generated units will expire on 30 June each year.

-Water represents 6.2% or R246.1 million of operating revenue followed by refuse removal revenue (4.6%) and sanitation revenue (4.2%).
+Water represents 6.9% or R295.9 million of operating revenue followed by refuse removal revenue (4.6%) and sanitation revenue (4.3%).

-Capital government grants of R664.4 million are the second highest operating revenue source and represents 16.6% of operating revenue.
+Capital government grants of R571.2 million are the second highest operating revenue source and represents 13.4 % of operating revenue.

-The third highest operating revenue source is property rates with an amount of R488.6 million that represents 12.2% of operating revenue.
-This revenue source increases to R584.6 million by year five and R782.3 million by year ten.
+The third highest operating revenue source is property rates with an amount of R538.4 million that represents 12.6% of operating revenue.
+But is the net surplus per source is considered, then property rates is the highest contributor.
+This revenue source increases to R641.5 million by year five and R879.2 million by year ten.

-Operating government grants of R247.1 million are the fourth highest operating revenue source and represents 6.2% of operating revenue.
+Following water service charges, operating government grants of R269.1 million are the fifth highest operating revenue source and represents 6.3% of operating revenue.
 The bulk of this grant is the Municipality's equitable share from the national fiscus and for the building of houses for the poorest of the poor.
 The housing grant will fluctuate from year to year depending on the housing programme funds made available through the National and Provincial Housing Programme.

-Table 101: Operating Revenue per Category
+Table 96: Operating Revenue per Category

-Graph 5: Operating Revenue Distribution for the 2024/25 Financial Year
+Graph 4: Operating Revenue Distribution for the 2025/26 Financial Year

 Operating revenue shown in the graph is further broken down and depicted in the graph below for the MTREF and LTREF.
 The revenue sources are clustered into six main revenue sources.
 Electricity revenue (dark blue colour) is clearly the main source of revenue.
-Capital grant revenue (green colour) is the second highest cluster of revenue followed by property rates (blue colour), water, waste, sanitation, fines, penalties and forfeits and other revenue.
+Capital grant revenue (green colour) is the second highest cluster of revenue followed by property rates (blue colour), water, waste, sanitation, fines, penalties, forfeits, and other revenue.